 Right when I perfected my AI chatbot workflows, I found out all the cool kids had already migrated to building with AI coding agents.
-So I made the switch to vibe coding.
-And luckily for me, fellow vibe coders, and technical builders everywhere, Zapier SDK launched right on cue.
+So I made the switch.
+And luckily for me, technical builders, and fellow vibe coders everywhere, Zapier SDK launched right on cue.

-Zapier SDK is a resource that gives AI coding agents governed access to more than 9,000 pre-built app integrations in the Zapier directory.
-That means you can carry out more than 30,000 actions in your other tools without needing to build and maintain a separate integration for every app you want to do work in.
-Keep reading to learn what Zapier SDK does and how to equip your coding agents with it today.
+Zapier SDK is a resource that gives AI coding agents access to more than 9,000 pre-built app integrations in the Zapier directory.
+They all run through Zapier's governance layer, so you can build safely while you carry out more than 30,000 actions in your other tools.
+Keep reading to learn what Zapier SDK does and how to equip your code editors and coding agents with it today.

 Zapier SDK is in open beta, and billing is free during the open beta window.
 By default, Enterprise and Team plan accounts aren't included in this rollout.
 To submit feedback or other requests, contact the Zapier SDK team.